willwade/morpho-wasm/packages/core/README.hfst.md

 This package contains a runtime toggle and a Worker scaffold for integrating an HFST WebAssembly runtime.

-- `configureMorphRuntime('hfst')` switches the core to use the HFST path (currently a stub that still delegates to rules).
+- `configureMorphRuntime('hfst')` switches the core to use the HFST path with HFST-based joins.
 - `configureMorphHfst({ wasmUrl })` lets you override the default WASM URL (`./wasm/hfst.wasm`).
 - The Worker code lives in `src/worker.ts`; it is compiled with `npm run build:worker` to `dist-worker/worker.js`.
 - A minimal Worker client is in `src/workerClient.ts`.